corewar/corewar.io/docs/redcode/opcodes.md

 The `div` instruction divides the number(s) from the [address](core#addresses) referenced by the B [operand](operands) by the number(s) at the address referenced by the A operand.
 The quotient of this division is always rounded down.

-As with all operations in Corewar, the divide operation uses mod maths, therefore the result of addition will be `floor(A / B) % CORESIZE`.
+As with all operations in Corewar, the divide operation uses mod maths, therefore the result of division will be `floor(A / B) % CORESIZE`.

 Which data is divided is determined by the instruction's [modifier](modifiers).